swetasharma/coding-energy-consumption/README.md

 5. ``` GET https://europe-west2-zenhomes-development-project.cloudfunctions.net/counters/1 ``` is always up and working and return non empty response.
 6. By default the report will show energy consumption of last 24 hrs per village.
 7. Duration should always be in hours while generating reports.
+8. ```counter_id``` is always positive integer in post call.

 ## ToDo:
 1. If possible do basic authentication on ``` POST /counter_callback ``` call.
 2. Implement mysql persistent volume.
 3. Generate REST Documentation.
+4. Automate the deployment of service to kubernetes.
-4. Logging.
+5. Logging.
-5. Cloud.
+6. Cloud.
-6. Monitor services in Kubernetes.
 7. Securing Containers.